-The evidence is very clear and unequivocal regarding the human health toll from air pollution in Maribyrnong at levels below the current State and Federal objectives and standards.
+The evidence is clear regarding the human health toll from air pollution in Maribyrnong at levels below the current State and Federal objectives and standards.
 Residents of the City of Maribyrnong are currently exposed to consistently poor air quality levels compared to other suburban areas of Melbourne.
-Additional measures are required to improve the amenity of the city for residents and current standards and objectives should not be used by State regulators as a reason for inaction.